Antonboom/testifylint/README.md

 assert.NotEqual(t, (chan Event)(nil), eventsChan)
 ```

-But in the case of `Equal`, `NotEqual` and `Exactly` type casting approach still doesn't work for the function type.
+But in the case of `Equal`, `NotEqual` and `Exactly` type conversion approach still doesn't work for the function type.

 The best option here is to just use `Nil` / `NotNil` (see [details](https://github.com/stretchr/testify/issues/1524)).